expresspigeon/blog/src/content/posts/2014/expresspigeon-ranks-among-top-esps-in-new-industry-research.md

 engine,[SimpleRelevance](https://www.simplerelevance.com/), allows
-ExpressPigeon to offer its customers industry-leading personalized email content such as unique product recommendations, optimized deals, images that fit each customers’ preferences and more.
+ExpressPigeon to offer its customers industry-leading personalized email content such as unique product recommendations, optimized deals, images that fit each customers&apos; preferences and more.
 It eliminates the need to manually segment because each email is specifically targeted to each customer.

 To learn more and view The Grid℠, go to G2 Crowd [here](http://www.g2crowd.com/).

-*According to reviews from 450 marketing professionals, ExpressPigeon's user satisfaction and feature ratings place it next to Mailchimp, Constant Contact, ExactTarget, and other industry-leading ESPs.*
+*According to reviews from 450 marketing professionals, ExpressPigeon&apos;s user satisfaction and feature ratings place it next to Mailchimp, Constant Contact, ExactTarget, and other industry-leading ESPs.*